-- 10. The Company was the main sponsor of the 4th SE-ED Translation Championship Thailand Princess Cup, a translation contest for high school students who are interested in English.
-The contest encourages students to apply for skills: English grammar, analytic reading, translation principles and command of Thai language.
-The main objective is to increase awareness among schools in Thailand of the importance of developing English proficiency that students can apply in both communicating and academic scenarios. - In 2012, the contest was held in 12 provinces across the country, with over 2,000 students participating.
-The winner received Princess Maha Chakri Sirindhorn's trophy and won an opportunity to publish a translated work with SE-EDUCATION PUBLIC COMPANY LIMITED. - 11.
-The Company has continued for the Third year the A3 performance improvement project for the employees to review and improve their performance or the quality of relevant tasks continuously.
-The project aims to encourage employees to work more effectively with fewer steps or work more happily.
-All the ideas of improvement will be summed up in an A3 paper and can be implemented without an order from the executives.
-This will support the growth of leadership skill in employees and their participation in improving and sharing the Company's vision that will give them a chance to discuss and exchange ideas of improvement with the executives.
-The project started in mid 2010. - 12.
-The online purchasing system was improved to enable bookstores, academic institutions and organizations to place orders more conveniently and promptly through www.se-ed.com/wholesale.
-The work in internal operations, allowing the company to operate faster. - 13.Book Expo Thailand 2012 at Queen Sirikit National Convention Center was organized under the theme "Read around Thailand, Read More and More" The Company's bestselling item in the event was Tales Runner Comic series.
-Other items that gained a lot of interests include stock and investment books, For example, Khemtid Cheewit Mankhong (Stable Life Compass), Mahadsajan Cheewit (Miracle of Life), management and investment books, books of which authors made a presence at the event.
-For example Mayura Savetsila, Bandit U-ngrangsi, Ple Nakorn Silachai, Andrew Biggs. - 14.
-The Company constructs the new distribution center Bangna-Trat Road k.m.21 that will enhance the logistic system to support the business expansion for the new distribution center that is planned to be opened with a full operation in late 2013. - 15.Received 'SET Award of Honor' of Corporate Governance Report for the second time (4 consecutive years of Top Corporate Governance Report Awards) from the SET Awards 2012 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
-The Company is the only listed company outside SET100 to receive this award. - 16.Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 4 consecutive eyars (2009-2012).
-The Company was one of the 17 companies to receive this award from Thai Investors Association. - 17.
-The IOD has appraised SE-ED to be excellent (5 stars) level in Corporate Governance Report of Thai Listed Companies 2012, 2011, 2010, 2009 and 2008 appraisal for five consecutive years.
-The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for 5 consecutive years.

-18. The company was rated as "Excellent" in the 2007, 2008, 2009, 2010, 2011 and 2012 evaluation in the Annual General Meeting (AGM) of the shareholders by the Securities and Exchange Commission in cooperation with the Listed Companies Association and the Thai Investors Association.
-The company has been in the group of over 100 points which has been praised as a good example from SEC for 6 consecutive years.
-Among 450 listed companies that participated in this project, the Company is 1 in 74 companies that received 100 points.
+- In the 19th Book Expo Thailand 2013 at Queen Sirikit National Convention Center, under the theme "Open a Book, Open the World", SE-ED's top-selling titles were Tales Runner comics, Small Steps in Stock Market, Big Step in Life, 500 Million Years of Love Vol.1, and other investment books.
+Several authors also came to give autographs such as Bundit Ung-Rangsi, Yong Chernyim, Dr. Nisara Karunuthaisiri. - The Company constructs the new distribution center Bangna-Trad Road k.m.21 that will enhance the logistic system to support the nonbook business expansion for the new distribution center that is planned to be opened with a full operation in the middle of 2014. - Received 'SET Award of Honor' of Corporate Governance Report for the third time (5 consecutive years of Top Corporate Governance Report Awards) from the SET Awards 2013 organized by the Stock Exchange of Thailand and Money & Banking Magazine.
+The Company is the only listed company outside SET100 to receive this award. - The IOD has appraised SE-ED to be excellent (5 stars) level in Corporate Governance Report of Thai Listed Companies 2013, 2012, 2011, 2010, 2009 and 2008 appraisal for six consecutive years.
+The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for six consecutive years. - The company was rated as "Excellent" in the 2007, 2008, 2009, 2010, 2011, 2012 and 2013 evaluation in the Annual General Meeting (AGM) of the shareholders by the Securities and Exchange Commission in cooperation with the Listed Companies Association and the Thai Investors Association.
+The company has been in the group of over 100 points which has been praised as a good example from SEC for 7 consecutive years.
+Among 475 listed companies that participated in this project, the Company is 1 in 94 companies that received 100 points.